Paul-Ladyman/bank-manager/README.md

 ## Usage

-Provide a CSV export from your online banking service at `./statement.csv` then run `npm start`.
+Provide any of CSV export files from your online banking service in the `statements` directory then run `npm start`.

 ## TODO